rFerns: An Implementation of the Random Ferns Method for General-Purpose Machine Learning: Random ferns algorithm

 \subsection{Generalisation beyond binary attributes}

-Both continuous and categorical attributes can be exactly represented as a series of binary attributes, thus any information system containing those type of features is equivalent to a larger binary information system.
+As the original version of the Random ferns algorithm was formulated for datasets containing only binary attributes, the \pkg{rFerns} implementation had to introduce a way to also cope with continuous and categorical ones.
+In the Bayesian classification view, this issue should be resolved by postulating and fitting some probability distribution over each attribute.
+However, this approach introduces additional assumptions and possible problems connected to the reliability of fitting.

-We can omit the necessity of building it before training by generating effective binary attributes on-the-fly.
-Namely, when a continuous attribute $X_{\cdot,i}$ is selected for creation of a fern level a random threshold $\xi$ is generated and this attribute is treated as a binary $(X_{\cdot,i}<\xi)$.
-Correspondingly, for a categorical attribute $X_{\cdot,j}$ a random subset of levels $\Xi$ is generated and this attribute is treated as $(X_{\cdot,j}\in\Xi)$.
-In my implementation, I have used a heuristic to select $\xi$ as a mean of two randomly selected values of $X_{\cdot,i}$; $\Xi$ is drawn uniformly from all possible subsets except empty and containing all levels.
+In the decision tree ensemble view, each non-terminal tree node maps certain attribute to a binary split using some criterion function, which is usually a greater-than comparison with some threshold value $\xi$ in case of continuous attributes (i.e., $f_\xi:x\rightarrow (x>\xi)$) and test whether it belongs to some subset of possible categories $\Xi$ in case of categorical attributes (i.e., $f_\Xi:x\rightarrow (x\in \Xi)$).

-Obviously, completely random generation of splits is usually less effective in terms of the accuracy of a final classifier than selecting thresholds in a greedy way via some optimisation procedure (for instance based on information gain or Gini impurity).
-It is neither significantly more computationally effective approach because such optimisation may be implemented with even linear complexity in the number of objects.
+In most \textit{Classification And Regression Trees} (CART) and CART-based algorithms (including Random forest) the $\xi$ and $\Xi$ parameters of those functions are greedily optimised based on the training data to maximise the `effectiveness' of the split, usually measured by the information gain in decision it provides.
+However, in order to retain the stochastic nature of Random ferns the \pkg{rFerns} implementation generates them at random, similar to the Extra-trees algorithm by \cite{Geurts2006}.
+Namely, when a continuous attribute is selected for creation of a fern level a threshold $\xi$ is generated as a mean of two randomly selected values of it.
+Correspondingly, for a categorical attribute $\Xi$ is set to a random one of all possible subsets of all categories of this attribute, except of two containing respectively all and none of the categories.

+Obviously, completely random generation of splits can be less effective than optimising them in terms of the accuracy of a final classifier; the gains in computational efficiency may also by minor due to a fact that it does not change the complexity of the split building.
 However, this way the classifier can escape certain overfitting scenarios and unveil more subtle interaction.
 This and the more even usage of attributes may be beneficial both for the robustness of the model and the accuracy of the importance measure it provides.